akrinke/Font-Stash/README.md

 ## Major changes to the original version

-* Added ability to load an arbitrary number of fonts (not just four).
+* Added ability to load an arbitrary number of fonts (not just four)

+## Road map

+* Use multiple OpenGL textures for glyph caching (not just one)
+* Truetype font loading from memory
+* Freetype2 support

 ## Screenshot